change-hi/change-hi.github.io/morea/scientific-software-basics/experience-ssb-create.md

 Let's change our working directory to `thesis` using `cd`, then run a text editor called Nano to create a file called `draft.txt`.

-On Mana compute nodes do this first:
+On  a Koa compute node do this first:

 <div class="alert alert-secondary" role="alert" markdown="1">